Size-consistency and orbital-invariance issues revealed by VQE-UCCSD calculations with the FMO scheme

-The GPU acceleration was found to be 7.49 and 7.33 with COBYLA and Powell algorithms, respectively, for the dimer ``32'' of (FH)$_3$.
+The GPU acceleration was found to be 7.30 and 7.64 with COBYLA and Powell algorithms, respectively, for the dimer ``21'' of (FH)$_3$ (18 qubit system).
+For the dimer ``21'' of (FH)$_2$-H$_2$O, the estimated GPU acceleration ratio of the VQE quantum circuit simulation to be about 30.85, and the VQE simulations of the dimer ``21'' with COBYLA and Powell will take about 21 and 54 days, respectively.
 The usefulness of GPUs has attracted much attention in various fields of quantum computation~\cite{Moller-2017}, and quantum chemistry is an example where the acceleration effect is significant~\cite{Ino-2024}, including in this case; even with GPU acceleration, it still takes orders of magnitude longer than a regular FMO-CCSD(T) calculation~\cite{Mochizuki-2011}.
 Recently, an example of large-scale quantum computation with adamantanes has been reported using VQE~\cite{Prasad-2024}.
 Following these trends, we will perform larger FMO-UCCSD computations on upcoming GPU environments.

 { \bf 5.
 Acknowledgement} All VQE-UCCSD computations with cuQuantum on the `Flow' Type-II subsystem at the Information Technology Center of Nagoya University were performed under the JHPCN Joint Research Projects (jh230001 subject by YM).
 KS and YM would like to thank Profs.
 Takahiro Katagiri (Nagoya University) and Satoshi Ohshima (Kyushu University) for their encouragement.
 YM was also supported by Rikkyo SFR.
 KS acknowledges the support from Quantum Leap Flagship Program (Grant No. JPMXS0120319794) from MEXT, Japan, Center of Innovations for Sustainable Quantum AI (JPMJPF2221) from JST, Japan, and KAKENHI Transformative Research Area B (23H03819) and Scientific Research C (21K03407) from JSPS, Japan.